ohmlabs/ohm/readme.md

 * Inspect Code Source (node-inspector)
 * Profile Server (StrongOps)

-When you install ohm it begins running on port http://localhost:8888.
-You can use grunt from then on to interact with the server:
 ### Versioning the App
 The best thing about this ohm is that when used in conjunction with our [dock repo](https://github.com/ohmlabs/dock) can be used to fully deploy a node.js web app.
 First you must generate production assets, and then version your app.
 To only generate production assets, first checkout a production branch.
 You can compile and test the app with new static assets.
 Once you are satisfied and ready to release execute the ```ohm version``` command:
 * compiles production assets